jaindy/waph-jaindy/labs/lab2/README.md

 ![External CSS!](/labs/lab2/Images/ExternalCSS.png)

 c. jQuery
-1. When the button is clicked, send an Ajax GET request to the echo.php web application and display the response content.
+1. When the button is clicked, send an Ajax GET request to call the echo.php web application and display the response content.

 ![Jquery Get request!](/labs/lab2/Images/JqueryGet.png)

-2. when the corresponding button is clicked, send an Ajax POST request to the echo.php web application and display the response content.
+2. when the corresponding button is clicked, send an Ajax POST request to call the echo.php web application and display the response content.

 ![Jquery Post request!](/labs/lab2/Images/JqueryPost.png)